.jpeg)

 - Find a new home for your potted plants.

-- If you have a small animal such as a turtle or hamster that you’re not able to bring on this move, find it a new owner well before moving day.
+- If you have fish or a small animal such as a turtle or hamster that you’re not able to bring on this move, find a new owner well before moving day.

-- Collect various owner's manuals and put them all in one large Ziploc bag.
+- Collect various owner's manuals and put them all in one large ziplock bag.

 - Return library books and other materials on loan.